tryton/tryton/doc/index.rst

 - `sources_cache`: defines the duration in seconds the sources are kept in the cache.
 The default value is `15 * 60`.

+- `max_network_retries`: defines the maximum number of retries the Stripe library may perform.
+The default value is `3`.